Null Lens™

 Fixed v1.0 contract

-Lens returns a stable AIR + integrity response shape designed for integration into production governance workflows.
+Lens returns a stable record + integrity response shape designed for production workflows that need verifiable scope evidence.

 What customers get

-- • Deterministic extraction under a pinned version
+- • Requested scope captured under a pinned version

-- • A stable comparison point for downstream systems
+- • A stable reference point for downstream systems

-- • A replacement for customer-side policy systems
+- • Not a replacement for customer-side policy systems

 Private deployment, signed integrity, and stateless handling are part of the operating model — not optional add-ons.